data-miner00/notes/content/articles/general/host-minecraft-server-locally.md

 ## Whitelisting

-Since the server is publicly available to the entire internet, you wouldn't want some random strangers to be able to join your world to wreak havoc and ruin your day.
+Since the server is publicly available to the entire internet, malevolent actors is capable to detect the open channel and join the world to cause harm.

 To do that, go to `server.properties` file and look for a field named `white-list` and set its value to `true`.
 After that, to whitelist a player, go to the running server command prompt and type the following to whitelist a player.